 The dog conch is an important economic asset in the Indo-Pacific, and it may be suffering population declines due to overfishing; ecologists have recommended a reduction in its exploitation rate.
 Initiatives in Thailand are attempting to manage the natural populations; good for us who want to eat this dog conch with a clean conscience.

 Pad Thai is a stir-fried rice noodle dish, hugely popular with tourists and locals alike.
 You can order Pad Thai everywhere in Thailand; on the streets, or in a fancy restaurant.
-Pad Thai is made with soaked dried rice noodles, which are stir-fried with eggs, tofu, bean sprouts; flavored with tamarind paste, fish sauce, dried shrimp, garlic, red chillies and palm sugar; served with lime wedges and chopped roast peanuts.
+Pad Thai is made with soaked dried rice noodles, which are stir-fried with eggs, tofu, bean sprouts; flavored with tamarind paste, fish sauce, dried shrimp, garlic, red chilies and palm sugar; served with lime wedges and chopped roast peanuts.

 I have tried to limit myself to the top 10 Thai foods – in no particular order – that I can’t (or don’t want to) live without.
 Some dishes like noodle soup, fried rice and Pad Thai almost got a place on the list.
 What is your favorite Thai food?

 1. Kor Moo Yang with Nahm Jim Jaew

 (Grilled Pork Neck with Tamarind/Chili Dipping Sauce)

 I love this dish so much my wife and I eat it almost every week.
 She grills the pork neck in the oven, but when it’s summer we cook the meat on the barbecue.
 The meat is marinated for 24 hours, and when ready to eat, served with an Issan style chilli dipping sauce and rice.
 Unbelievably good!

 Laab Moo is a dish originating from northeastern Thailand (Isan), but It’s highly popular throughout the country and many tourists have discovered and begun to love this dish.